macodebcn/macodebcn/README.md

 - 👋 Hi, I’m @macodebcn
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning data science!
+- 🌱 I’m currently learning data science 😎
-- ⚡ Fun fact: No fun facts!
+- ⚡ Fun fact: there is no fun fact
+- Currently studying while taking care of my little son ❤️

 <!---
 macodebcn/macodebcn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.